wooster0/yayagram/README.md

 * Helpful features like undo, redo and reset that are just a button press away.
 * [Create your own grids](#Editor) for others to play.
 * A new kind of cell: [maybed](#Maybed).
+* A measurement tool to let you enjoy even the biggest of grids.
 * Intuitive to play.

 # Controls